 Electronic Device is a low-fi, DIY project led by Brooklyn artist and writer Eric Curran.
-The debut album, Two Dull Boys, to be released by ECR Music Group in early 2021, was recorded after the artist lost his twin brother.
+The debut album, Two Dull Boys, was recorded after the artist lost his twin brother.

 “My mom and brother died within months of each other, actually.
 Then Dad wound up in the hospital.
 I was eventually diagnosed with cancer, and you can just imagine how Covid affected my restaurant blog.”

 As twins raised in the seventies with matching clothes and haircuts, Eric and his brother, affectionately known as “The Crab,” shared an obsession for music.

 “Crab and I went from singing ‘Rubber Ducky’ in the bathtub to being lifted off our feet in the mosh pits of Lollapalooza.
 We’ve seen everyone from Metallica to Elvis Costello together.
 Eighty percent of the music I hear on a daily basis reminds me of my brother.
 We went from talking several times a day to absolute radio silence.
 I don’t believe in anything comforting like an afterlife, so that silence is deafening.
 I decided to fill it with music.”

 Eric started recording songs in his childhood home on Staten Island.

 “I set up a studio in The Crab’s old room—treated it like a sacred space.
 Every Sunday I’d drive from Brooklyn to Staten Island, eat a bacon egg and cheese, and get to work—plug in regardless of how I felt.
 Eventually I’d fall into a groove—write and record all day.
 I’d break for a drive down Hylan Boulevard with Dad, a walk at Wolfe’s Pond, some dinner, and then right back to the music.
 I think I recorded over fifty songs—and ate as many breakfast sandwiches.”